 Sunday Horse and cart ride Explore the beautiful surroundings of Miklosvár by horse and cart.
 We will drive through this picturesque landscape of hills and valleys, wildflower meadows and forests.
 Local people can be seen working on their lands, using traditional methods and tools long forgotten in the western world.
 You will have views on the string of villages aligned along the river Olt that flows through the valley.
 Drinks and picnic / barbecue at lunch in a picturesque spot.
 During the trip you will have the chance to watch wildlife as well as sheep- and cow-herds on the pastures.
 The Lesser spotted eagles of Transylvania (famous for their diet of frogs), storks, bee-eaters and many other birds might appear in the skies.
 During the spring / summer season wild flowers and butterflies are making your day more colorful.
 In winter, heartened by hot mulled wine, you might follow tracks of bears and wolves in the snow.

 Some of our tours are weather permitting, hence we might change or tailor them if necessary.

-Stay in the Prince of Wales guesthouse surrounded by stunning landscapes.
+Stay in the guesthouse of a Prince surrounded by stunning landscapes.
 Enjoy NATURE ACTIVITIES.

 Monday Walk to the high pastures.
 This is a longer walk up to the pastures from where beautiful views and scenery unfolds.
 Picnic stop for lunch.